 2018 - Advocate General Dr Juliane Kokott from the Court of Justice of the European Union

-We are delighted to welcome Advocate General Dr Juliane Kokott from the Court of Justice of the European Union.
+We were delighted to welcome Advocate General Dr Juliane Kokott from the Court of Justice of the European Union.
 The theme of the lecture was “The Contribution of the case law of the CJEU to the Development of Environmental Protection in the UK”.
 The lecture may be viewed below.

 2017 - Julie Hirigoyen, CEO UK Green Building Council